jonathaneunice/intspan/docs/notes.rst

-  Successfully packaged for, and tested against, all early 2017 versions of Python including latest builds of 2.6, 2.7, 3.2, 3.3, 3.4, 3.5, and
+  Successfully packaged for, and tested against, all early 2017 versions of Python including latest builds of 2.6, 2.7, 3.2, 3.3, 3.4, 3.5,
-  3.6, as well as latest PyPy and PyPy3.
+  3.6, and 3.7 pre-release as well as latest PyPy and PyPy3.
 Test line coverage 100%.

-* The author, `Jonathan Eunice <mailto:jonathan.eunice@gmail.com>`_ or `@jeunice on Twitter <http://twitter.com/jeunice>`_ welcomes your comments and suggestions.
+* The author `Jonathan Eunice <mailto:jonathan.eunice@gmail.com>`_ or `@jeunice on Twitter <http://twitter.com/jeunice>`_ welcomes your comments and suggestions.